KIT Career ServiceStudentsScholarshipsDeutschlandstipendium

 Internship and work references

-Proof of professional and social commitment: Only proofs issued by an official body on its letterhead are valid (draft template (PDF))
+Proof of professional and social commitment: Only proofs issued by an official body on its letterhead are valid.

 Current grade transcript: